molgenis/molgenis/docs/user_documentation/import-data/guide-quick-upload.md

+# Quick import

+In case the data structure is simple you can bypass the data modeling part as described in the structured import.
-# Quick data import
+Instead, the Quick data import will automatically derive the data structure (with some obvious limitations).
-The Quick data import allows you to easily get your data into MOLGENIS, without the need of understanding the EMX format.
 There are some assumptions we make with regards file types and file contents.

 1. The supported file types are _CSV_, _XLS_, _XLSX_, and a _ZIP_ file containing _CSV_ files
 2. A file consists of a at least two lines, the first is the header, the rest is data
 3. We always expect the first line to be the header

 - __Empty files can not be imported__
 - __Files containing only a header can not be uploaded__
 - __You need a package you can write content into, usually the package of the group you are a member of__

 ## Metadata guessing
 The quick data import tries to guess what type your data is.
 MOLGENIS supports multiple data types like booleans, date fields, numbers etc.

 1. To get __INTEGERS__, use values like _1_, _30_, _2012_, etc...